Contact the Fermilab Saturday Morning Physics team.

 Ting Li, Fermilab – On-site coordinator

-Dr. Li an observational astronomer as well as an instrument builder with scientific interests that include near-field cosmology, Galactic archaeology and metal-poor stars.
+Dr. Li is an observational astronomer as well as an instrument builder with scientific interests that include near-field cosmology, Galactic archaeology and metal-poor stars.
 Her current main work is to study the Milky Way halo substructures, including the stellar streams and dwarf galaxies.

 Find out more about Ting.